khai93/npm-run-all/README.md

 Please use GitHub Issues.

-### Correct Documents
+### Correcting Documents

 Please use GitHub Pull Requests.

-I'm not familiar with English, so I especially thank you for documents' corrections.
+I'm not familiar with English, so I especially thank you for document's corrections.

 ### Implementing